lxorb/GeoBase/README.md

 **GeoBase** is the backend service powering [GeoStorage](https://github.com/alessioC42/GeoStorage).
 It handles all the heavy lifting like data storage, API endpoints, and user auth.
 GeoStorage is tool developed for a three day hackathon with [@alessioC42](https://github.com/alessioC42/).
+Well, the code is a bit spaghetti but it works.

 ---